 When working with the database data, use the SQL syntax of the corresponding database.
 For cloud applications, use SQLite SQL syntax.

 After you finished creating your query, whether visually or by typing SQL code, you can run your query by clicking the Run button.
 Skyvia will load the queried data to the Google Sheets document.
 Note that it can take some time, depending on the number of the records, query complexity, and the speed of the data source itself.

 Skyvia Query Add-on remembers the query you have used for the sheet.
 Whenever necessary, you can refresh the queried data from the data source.
-For this, on the Add-ons menu, point Skyvia Query and click Refresh Current Sheet or Refresh All Sheets.
+For this, on the Add-ons menu, select Skyvia Query and click Refresh Current Sheet or Refresh All Sheets.

 Modifying the Query

-You can edit the query in Skyvia Query editor in the following way: on the Add-ons menu, point Skyvia Query and click Query.
+You can edit the query in Skyvia Query editor in the following way: on the Add-ons menu, select Skyvia Query and click Query.
 This query will open in the Query Editor, and you may modify it, set parameter values, re-execute it, etc.